 Today, in the 1962 Dominican Rite Calendar, we celebrate the feast of the Translation of the Relics of Our Holy Father St. Dominic.
-The feast is III Class and the ordinary office is prayed according to the rubrics.
+Since today is the Vigil of the Ascension, only a commemoration of the feast is at Lauds.
 This is one of the three (3) traditional feast days in the Dominican calendar that were dedicated to our holy Father St. Dominic.
 The other two being his feast day (August 4) and the miraculous appearance of a painting attributed to him at the Convent of San Domenico in Soriano Calabria in 1530 (feast day September 15 in the 1909 calendar, and September 25 in later calendars).

 This feast was the last of the “translation” feasts which used to glorify the liturgical calendar of the Order.
 In years past, the calendar included feasts for the translation of St. Thomas Aquinas, St. Catherine of Siena, and St. Peter Martyr.

 With the exception of today's feast, they were removed during the liturgical calendar changes of the early 20th Century.
 The feast contains many of the elements of the office of the saint's feast (August 4).
 At Lauds, the first antiphon is:

 Loving father, Dominic, be mindful of your works.
 Plead before the supreme Judge for your group of poor, alleluia.as opposed to: